Communicating for New Zealand

 Communicating for a transparent and collaborative future government

-Increased turbulence, hyper-partisanship and the decline of deference are some of the reasons why governments need to undertake a radical and urgent reassessment of how they communicate.
+COVID-19 and the pandemic response seems like it has changed everything, but we were are already in times of increased turbulence.
+Hyper-partisanship and the decline of deference will continue to be reasons why governments need to undertake a radical and urgent reassessment of how they communicate.

 Water Safety NZ has launched a rather unusual social marketing campaign using digital channels to improve water safety behaviour among difficult to influence young males.

 - • The neuroscience behind influencing behaviour change among young males